‘Outlander’ Stars Sam Heughan And Caitriona Balfe Secret Romance Reportedly Confirmed By Eyewitnesses On Set

 Sam Heughan and Caitriona Balfe can’t escape the romance rumors.
 The Outlander stars have been the subjects of a secret romance ever since they graced the small screens as Jamie and Claire Fraser.
 But are they truly dating in real life?

 Celebeat is reporting that Heughan and Balfe were just caught flirting with each other on the set of Season 3.
-Eyewitnesses claim that they were holding hands between takes and they weren’t afraid to display their affection when the cameras stopped rolling.
+Eyewitnesses claim that they were holding hands between takes and they were not afraid to display their affection when the cameras stopped rolling.

 Fans, of course, would like nothing more than to see Heughan and Balfe finally get together.
 The pair has put down romance rumors in the past, but it is clear that they have great chemistry on-screen.
 Heughan even admitted that it was difficult filming the new season without Balfe, which only sparked more rumors that they are dating.